Cayenne

 Western

-Also Known As: Red Pepper, African Pepper, African Chillies, Guinea Spice, Cow-horn Pepper, Bird Pepper
+Also Known As: Red Pepper, African Pepper, African Chilies, Guinea Spice, Cow-horn Pepper, Bird Pepper

-Key Actions: Anti-inflammatory, Stomachic, Aphrodisiac, Analgesic, Stimulant, Alterative, Rubefacient, Carminative, Digestive, Antiseptic, Diaphoretic
+Key Actions: Anti-inflammatory, Antimicrobial, Stomachic, Aphrodisiac, Analgesic, Stimulant, Alterative, Rubefacient, Carminative, Digestive, Antiseptic, Diaphoretic

-Medicinal Uses: Pain, psoriasis, acne, improve metabolism, digestion, heart disease, cancer, high blood pressure, sore throat, laryngitis, swollen joints, arthritis, prevents infections, promotes sweating, increase sex drive, lifts energy, supports recovery.
+Medicinal Uses: Pain, psoriasis, acne, improves metabolism, digestion, heart disease, cancer, high blood pressure, sore throat, laryngitis, swollen joints, arthritis, bacterial infections caused by MDR (multidrug-resistant) strains, prevents viral and fungal infections, promotes sweating, increases sex drive, lifts energy, supports recovery, fights parasites.

 Eastern